IsometricShahil/TVec/README.md

 # Design
 I originally started writing this library to have a vector lib that utilizes both FFI structs and pooling. <br/>
-This library should have a easy to digest api and friendly design. <br/>
+This library should have an easy to digest API and friendly design. <br/>
 Although inspiration is taken from [Processing's PVector](https://processing.org/reference/PVector.html) and [Vector.lua](https://github.com/themousery/vector.lua), I don't guarantee full compatability with them.

 # Installation